olehsekirkin/Automated-Trading-System/README.md

 ## What's next

 This is my biggest project so far.
 I feel like I still have A LOT to learn about Machine Learning models and application, so I will continue learning as I continue along this project.
-As the project itself, I want to implement model evaluation techniques, implement a trading system, integrate all of this with a brokerage API and some kind of monitoring system.
+As the project itself, I want to implement a trading system, integrate all of this with a brokerage API and some kind of monitoring system.